Assessing quality of selection procedures: Lower bound of false positive rate as a function of inter-rater reliability: Methods

 \parencite[e.g.,][pp. 258-259]{searle2006variance}.

-Since the goal of selection procedures is selecting the high ability $k$ applicants and since the desirability of applicants is defined by their latent ability $\gamma$, the high ability applicants are defined as those with the highest $k$ latent ability scores $\gamma$.
-Then, we can think about a cut-score on the latent ability $\gamma_c$ that separates the high ability applicants from the remaining applicants (with the high ability applicants satisfying the condition $\gamma_i > \gamma_c$).
-Similarly, since the selection procedure is performed with the observed aggregated scores $\Bar{y}_i$ and since we select the high ability $k$ applicants according to their observed aggregated scores $\Bar{y}_i$, the selected applicants are defined as those with the highest $k$ observed scores $\Bar{y}_i$.
-Then, again, we can think about a cut-score on the observed aggregated scores $\Bar{y}_c$ that separates the high ability applicants from the remaining applicants (with the high ability applicants satisfying the condition $\Bar{y}_i > \Bar{y}_c$).
+Since the goal of selection procedures is selecting the high-ability $k$ applicants and since the desirability of applicants is defined by their latent ability $\gamma_i$, the high-ability applicants are defined as those with the highest $k$ latent ability scores $\gamma_i$.
+Then, we can think about a cut-score on the latent ability $\text{g}_\text{c}$ that separates the high-ability applicants from the remaining applicants (with the high-ability applicants satisfying the condition $\gamma_i > \text{g}_\text{c}$).
+Similarly, since the selection procedure is performed with the observed aggregated scores $\Bar{y}_i$ and since we select the high-ability $k$ applicants according to their observed aggregated scores $\Bar{y}_i$, the selected applicants are defined as those with the highest $k$ observed scores $\Bar{y}_i$.
+Then, again, we can think about a cut-score on the observed aggregated scores $\Bar{\text{y}}_\text{c}$ that separates the high-ability applicants from the remaining applicants (with the high-ability applicants satisfying the condition $\Bar{y}_i > \Bar{\text{y}}_\text{c}$).

-In any particular data set, the cut-scores $\gamma_c$ and $\Bar{y}_c$ are dependent on the actual latent abilities $\gamma_i$ and observed aggregated scores $\Bar{y}_i$ of applicants participating in the given selection procedure.
+In any particular data set, the cut-scores $\text{g}_\text{c}$ and $\Bar{\text{y}}_\text{c}$ are dependent on the actual latent abilities $\gamma_i$ and observed aggregated scores $\Bar{y}_i$ of applicants participating in the given selection procedure.
 However, under the assumption of the measurement model, we can approximate the cut-scores with marginal quantile functions of the joint distribution (Equation~\ref{eq:joint_distribution}), yielding the quantile approximated cut-scores

 with $\Phi$ corresponding to a cumulative distribution function of a standard normal distribution.